coquer/Masonic-gallery-pagelines-woocommerce/README.md

 ================
 How to use:
 ------------
-Place this section inside your child theme sections folder.
+Place this section folder inside your child theme sections folder.
 Reload sections and set configuration.
 Support

 ------------

 Browser  | Support